day8/re-frame/README.md

 ```clj
 {:db  (dissoc-in db [:items item-id])}
 ```
 So that's a map of effects.
-Each map key identifies one kind of `effect`, and the value for that key supplies further details.
+Each key in the map identifies one kind of `effect`, and the value for that key supplies further details.
-This map returned by `h` only has one key, so there's only one effect.
+The map returned by `h` only has one key, so there's only one effect.

 A key of `:db` means to update the app state with the key's value.